How to Know If Your Criminal Defense Attorney Is Actually Working Your Case

 "Just take the deal" is not legal strategy.
 It's laziness.
 Before you accept anything, read how to evaluate a plea deal.

 A good attorney presents the plea offer, explains the pros and cons, discusses what happens if you go to trial, and lets you make an informed decision.
-A bad attorney pressures you to plead because it's less work for them.
+A bad attorney pressures you to plead guilty because it's less work for them.

 Questions to ask: